aaren/lab_turbulence/README.md

 - [ ] distinguish between sampling dimension and time / space in
   front relative extraction.

-- [x] interpolate zeros in pre processor - how does pandas do it?

 - [ ] wavelet ensembles? can we increase confidence with more ensemble members